EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 Now you will add code to the TrafficControlService so it uses the Dapr state management building block to store vehicle state:

-1. Open the `src` folder in this repo in VS Code.

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.

 1. Inspect the code in the `VehicleEntry` method of this controller.
 It uses `_vehicleStateRepository` (an injected implementation of the `IVehicleStateRepository` interface) to store vehicle state: